MrPrakash-2001/practice-postgresql/README.md

 - Created an `audit_log` table to track changes to `posts`.
 - Used `AFTER INSERT` and `AFTER DELETE` triggers to log data.
 - Built two `plpgsql` functions to handle auditing logic.

+### ✅ Day 15 – Indexes

+- Created B-Tree indexes for fast equality and range lookups.
+- Used GIN indexes on arrays and JSONB columns for efficient searching.
+- Added partial index on published posts to optimize filtered queries.
+- Tested index usage with `EXPLAIN ANALYZE`.

 ---